alist-org/docs/docs/faq/why.md

 ### How do I set it so that visitors can only see the content after logging in?

+There is always one of the following three versions that suits you.
+Eat it quickly! !

    1. Point the directory seen by **`guest`** users to an empty folder, and then write a readme description, don’t ask how to do it yourself

    2. Directly encrypt the root directory in the meta information

-3. Find other solutions by yourself......
+   3. Directly deactivate the **`guest`** user, which will force a jump to the login page (version 3.10.1 and above)
+      - Find a way by yourself Welcome to provide new ways~~